Secure Storage (ISO 27001 / 27018)

 Since the ISO standards are the international best practices for information security, GDPR encourages companies to obtain ISO 27001 certification to show that information security is taken seriously at all levels of the organization.

-The SuperOffice Information Security Management System ensures that every incident that happens in SuperOffice CRM Online is handled according to a strictly defined procedure.
+The SuperOffice Information Security Management System ensures that every incident that happens in SuperOffice CRM is handled according to a strictly defined procedure.

 External security consultants check the security policies and test defense and security controls on a regular basis.
-SuperOffice and our hosting partner are strongly committed to safeguarding all information in SuperOffice CRM Online.
+SuperOffice and our hosting partner are strongly committed to safeguarding all information in SuperOffice CRM.

-Visma ITC AS is responsible for the hosting of SuperOffice CRM Online.
+Visma ITC AS is responsible for the hosting of SuperOffice CRM.
 All hardware, infrastructure, data storage and communication lines are managed and provided by Visma ITC.

 Visma ITC has the following certifications: ISO 9001, ISO 20000, ISO 27001 and ISO 27018.
 The security statements and policies in this document apply both to SuperOffice AS, as the supplier, and Visma ITC, as the outsourcing partner of SuperOffice AS.